 As the dust is settling after Dirty COW was made public on the 19th of October, it is time to reflect on why it happened and what can be done to mitigate the effects of similar events in the future.

 Dirty COW stands for “Dirty Copy On Write”, which is a Linux kernel mechanism to handle writes to user pages.
 It is a fancy tag for CVE-2016-5195.
 I don’t like calling exploits by name because it turns the security process into a media event, giving disproportional attention to the vulnerabilities with the catchiest names.
-However, in this case, the attention is well deserved as the vulnerability is critical.
+However, in this case, the attention is well deserved as the Dirty COW vulnerability fix is critical.
 CVE-2016-5195 is a Linux kernel vulnerability that enables unprivileged local users to “gain write access to otherwise read-only memory mappings and thus increase their privileges on the system”.
 In other words, it allows local users to become root.

 Vulnerabilities in Open Source projects are often discovered and reported by security researchers analyzing the codebase.
 Unfortunately, that is not what happened in this case.
 Phil Oester was carefully examining the HTTP traffic to one of his machines, which seemed to be compromised when he recognized a binary among the data sent to the server.
 He managed to extract the code and cautiously ran it in a safe test environment.
 It couldn’t have taken long to realize that he had an exploit in his hands, one that could work on up-to-date Linux distros.
 The exploit was entirely reproducible and relied on a bug present in the Linux kernel since September 2007.
-Black hats might have been using it for years before Phil reported the vulnerability.
+Black hats might have been using it for years before Phil reported the Dirty COW vulnerability.
 This scenario is the worst case, where no amount of pre-disclosure can limit exposure, as the bug is already being exploited in the wild.

-= Inner workings of an exploit =
+Inner Workings of an Exploit

 The vulnerability is a race condition in Linux’s copy on write implementation.
 Readers uninterested in deep technical details should skip to the next section.